Our2020View/Our2020View.github.io/solaroff.md

 Note:  The solar controller wiring on our View did not have much slack inside the cabinet, so it was slightly awkward to do this splicing.

-The last part of the job was to hook up each red wire down in the Truma box to a terminal on the disconnect switch, and mount it in a convenient location in the Truma box area.
+The last part of the job was to hook up each red wire, both waiting down under the bed, to the terminals on the disconnect switch - and mount it in a convenient location in the Truma box area.
 I positioned mine on the fridge wall, left hand side of the Truma box area when looking in, using a couple of wood screws.
 This location allows you to reach in the hole of the cover panel and operate the switch easily:

 <img src="/assets/websolaroff12.jpg"/>